sisodiyapradeep/LogArchive-SplunkInfra-code/README.md

 **S3 SQS Lambda Firehose Method**

+This repo is for individuals and organizations looking to get better visibility, observability, and monitoring in their AWS account or AWS accounts.
+There are sets of CloudFormation templates here designed to help get data related to AWS accounts and services to Splunk for analysis and alerting.
+This code will dpeloy all the resources required to send the Logs data to Splunk.

 **S3-SQS-Lambda-Firehose Method Overview**

 Many services can send logs to S3 buckets, including internal AWS services such as CloudTrail.
 Using this method of taking objects (files) with events from S3, sending object metadata to SQS, using a Lambda function to retrieve the object (file) in S3, sending the events to Firehose, then sending them to Splunk can be a cost-effective, scalable, serverless, event-driven way to send events to Splunk.